 - Meeting setup/tear down

 The exact duties of your Day Porter will depend on the needs of your specific facility maintenance and your preferences as a Facility Manager.
-Generally your Day Porter is given a set list of maintenance tasks to perform and a schedule on which to perform them.
+Generally they are given a set list of maintenance tasks to perform and a schedule on which to perform them.
 Unlike a nighttime cleaning crew, your Day Porter works during the day among you and your employees and it is here where the benefits appear.
-Since your Day Porter is charged with helping your facility run smoothly, they can assist on a variety of tasks to that end.
+Since they are charged with helping your facility run smoothly, they can assist on a variety of tasks to that end.
 Maybe it is setting up last minute for that unplanned meeting, pitching in to help an employee move offices, or even running a package upstairs, your Day Porter can be there to help.

 Getting What You Really Need Out of a Day Porter Service